Roof Leak Repair Cost

 Roof Leak Repair Prices

-Here's a breakdown of how much different repairs actually cost:
+Here's a breakdown of how much different roof repairs cost:

 These prices cover labour and basic materials.
 If you need fancy tiles or there's extensive damage, expect higher costs.
 Plus, any internal repairs from water damage come on top of the roof work.